Team1091/team1091.github.io/index.md

 and teamwork.

 ## New Student Meeting - Welcome to Robotics!
- New member meeting starts at 6:00pm September 17th in the Cafeteria.
+ New member meeting starts at 6:00pm September 17th in the cafeteria.
 We will be running a zoom link during the meeting for remote people, check the Google calendar event for the link.
 You are welcome to tune in as are your parents.
 Parents are always welcome at Robotics and there's lots of ways to help!